Lay Zhang: Songwriting

-Zhang has composed and produced numerous songs, including "Exo 2014" by Exo and the tracks on each of his solo albums Lose Control, Lay 02 Sheep, Winter Special Gift and Namanana.
+Zhang has composed and produced numerous songs, including "Exo 2014" by Exo and the tracks on each of his solo albums and EPs Lose Control, Lay 02 Sheep, Winter Special Gift, Namanana., Honey, Lit, East, and West.
 He also wrote and composed his 2015 SM Station single "Monodrama".
 Zhang composed "Alone", the original soundtrack for his 2015 romantic-comedy film Ex-Files 2, as well as "Prayer", for his 2017 Chinese web-drama Operation Love.
 He also helped compose the songs "Not to be Continued" by Chinese singer Karen Mok, which was released in May 2018 for her 25th anniversary album, and MC Jin's single "Debut" in the same year.
 Zhang has also written songs for Yu Quan and Show Luo.
 In April 2018, Zhang won the Best Producer award at the Chinese Top Ten Music Awards, revealing in an interview that at one point he lost over 99 unreleased self-composed tracks.